ML/AI, CV

 crop_background = background_image[0:600, 0:500]

-# Mask the cropped background so that the pizza area is blocked
+# Mask the cropped background so that the hand area is blocked

 crop_background[mask == 0] = [0, 0, 0]